-I can’t tell you how much happier this space makes all of us now.
+I can't tell you how much happier this space makes all of us now.
 Before, it seemed like it was just a storage place for toys.
 Emmie would often just grab a few toys to bring into the living room.
 Now, we actually play in the playroom!
-After putting a little effort into organizing the place, we all truly love spending time in here.
+After putting a little effort into playroom organization, we all truly love spending time in here.

 Need a little extra help in building a cleaning routine for your home?
 You're in luck!

 The 7-Day Home Refresh Challenge is my new email series that gives you the tips, tricks, and printables you'll need to gradually & effectively start a cleaning routine in your home.
 Sign up for this (free!) email series by clicking here!